Richard Rodgers Theatre

-The Richard Rodgers Theatre (formerly Chanin's 46th Street Theatre and the 46th Street Theatre) is a Broadway theater at 226 West 46th Street in the Theater District of Midtown Manhattan in New York City.
-Opened in 1925, it was designed by Herbert J. Krapp and was constructed for Irwin Chanin.
+The Richard Rodgers Theatre (formerly Chanin's 46th Street Theatre and the 46th Street Theatre) is a Broadway theater at 226 West 46th Street in the Theater District of Midtown Manhattan in New York City, New York, U.S. Opened in 1925, it was designed by Herbert J. Krapp and was constructed for Irwin Chanin.
 It has approximately 1,400 seats across two levels and is operated by the Nederlander Organization.
 Both the facade and the auditorium interior are New York City landmarks.

 The facade is divided into two sections.
 The eastern section, containing the auditorium, is designed in the neo-Renaissance style with white brick and terracotta.
 The auditorium's ground floor has an entrance under a marquee, above which is a loggia of three double-height arches, as well as a entablature and balustrade at the top.
 The facade's western section, comprising the stage house, is seven stories high and is faced in buff-colored brick.
 The auditorium contains neo-Renaissance detailing, steep stadium seating in the orchestra level, a large balcony, and a shallow domed ceiling.
 Due to the slope of the seats, the rear of the orchestra is one story above ground.
 There are also box seats near the front of the auditorium on two tiers.